 Ordinary shares are classified as equity.
 Equity instruments are measured at the fair value of the cash or other resources received or receivable, net of the direct costs of issuing the equity instruments.
 If payment is deferred and the time value of money is material, the initial measurement is on a present value basis.

 (o) Operating Profit

-Operating profit is stated before interest income and interest payable.
+Operating profit is stated before interest income, interest payable and the change in fair value of derivative financial instruments.